Skip to footer content

 worksheet[$"D{row + 2}"].Value = employees[row].Salary;

-How to Apply Professional Formatting?
+How Do I Apply Professional Formatting?

 Professional Excel files require more than raw data.
 IronXL's styling API transforms plain spreadsheets into polished business documents through formatting, colors, and visual hierarchy when you generate Excel files in C#.
+The library provides complete cell formatting options for creating visually appealing spreadsheets.

 using IronXL;